Samantha-Ruth/Python-Newsfeed/README.md

 ## Links

-The link to the project is here:
+The link to the project is here: https://just-tech-news-pyth-00cd05af400c.herokuapp.com I used Heroku to deploy, but working on moving to a different location.
+If it's not up and running, I returned to ecodyno instead of the basic plan.

 The url of the Git repository is here: https://github.com/Samantha-Ruth/python-newsfeed